metagenlab/chlamdb/docs/tutorial/website.rst

 =============
 With this analysis it is possible to discover the KO of Kegg modules, organized in categories and sub categories, of a genome of interest or a subset of them.
 Three types of search are available:
 Category heatmap: discover a Kegg category of interest, such as Energy metabolism and get an overview of the presence/absence of the kegg modules part of this category in the whole set of genomes.
-In Fig. 10 A, the KO entry M00175 that refers to 'Nitrogen fixation, nitrogen --> ammonia is present only in a few genomes, and one of them is Klebsiella variicola.
+In **Fig. 10 A**, the KO entry M00175 that refers to 'Nitrogen fixation, nitrogen --> ammonia is present only in a few genomes, and one of them is Klebsiella variicola.
 Sub category heatmap: similar output than the 'Category heatmap' search, but considering subcategories - for example ATP synthesis.
 Compare strains: this search let the user focus on a selected set of genomes to compare all the Kegg modules carried by them and better appreciated their distribution within the genomes.
-In figure 10 B, the four genomes are compared.
+In **Fig. 10 B**, the four genomes are compared.

 .. figure:: ../img/Metab_kegg_modules_o.svg